NM-TAFE/dip-programming-prj-advanced-gui-awesome/journals/journal_CSM.md

 ## Summary:

-My team met in class and discussed several ideas that we wanted to implement to improve OcrRoo.
+In the first week we as a team met in class and discussed on how we will go on with the project.
+We understood the requirements of the project.
+We also installed the project on our local machines and ran it to understand about the whole idea.
+Also, to understand the user requirements better we decided to chat with AI acting as the client for our requirements.

 ### Evidence
 Mark all that applied this week